MirantisContainers/mke-docs/content/docs/reference/supportbundle/support-bundle.md

      This configuration accomplishes the following:

-     - Capture of cluster information
+     - Captures of cluster information
-     - Setting of cluster resources
+     - Sets of cluster resources
-     - Collection of logs from the `blueprint-controller-manager` and `blueprint-operator-webhook` pods, in the `logs/` directory of the output.
+     - Collects logs from the `blueprint-controller-manager` and `blueprint-operator-webhook` pods, in the `logs/` directory of the output.

-## To collect host information using the k0s-provided YAML file
+**To collect host information using the k0s-provided YAML file:**

 1. Obtain the [k0s-provided YAML file](https://docs.k0sproject.io/stable/support-bundle-worker.yaml).